zjusticy/flash-cards/README.md

 ![](https://github.com/zjusticy/imgs_lib/blob/master/addCard.png)

-We can also type “# first” at the start of the obverse side to set the title of the card as fisrt.
+We can also type “# first” at the start of the obverse side to set the title of the card as first.

 3. **Update the card**